How the public feels about the junior doctors' walk out

 This chart shows the level of public support for junior doctors amid the strike action.

-Registered doctors in the United Kingdom in 2022, by gender and specialty
+Number of registered doctors in the UK in 2025, by gender and specialty

 Any more questions?